haproxytech/helm-charts/kubernetes-ingress/README.md

   --name my-release
 ```

-By default Helm chart will install several [custom resource definitions](https://github.com/haproxytech/helm-charts/tree/main/kubernetes-ingress/crds) in the cluster if they are missing.

 ### Installing with unique name

 To auto-generate controller and its resources names when installing, use the following: